History of Germans in Baltimore: German-American cuisine

 The German immigrants influenced the cuisine of Baltimore.
 German beer breweries numbered in the dozens prior to prohibition, they brought lager beer to America which previously drank mostly ale; one of the largest lager breweries was the J. F. Wiessner & Sons brewery.
 The two centers of brewing in Baltimore were "Brewers Row" along North Gay Street, and "Brewers Hill".
 The Schmidt Baking Company was established by Elizabeth and Peter Schmidt, immigrants from Germany who used German recipes for their products.
 Berger Cookies were a German treat.

 Baltimore used to have many German restaurants, though by 2014 Eichenkranz was the sole remaining restaurant that served German cuisine.
 That restaurant, in turn, closed down in 2015.
+Although Baltimore proper may no longer have authentic restaurants that serve German cuisine, there are several spots surrounding the city to get your German fix.
+Binkert's German Meats is a German butcher shop outside of Baltimore in the town of Rosedale.
+The Rathskeller is a German restaurant south of the city in Elkridge.
+For a local community experience, Zion Lutheran Church in downtown Baltimore, hosts annual events that feature German fare.

 Notable German-Americans in Baltimore

 H. L. Mencken, an American journalist, satirist, cultural critic and scholar of American English.
 Known as the "Sage of Baltimore", he is regarded as one of the most influential American writers and prose stylists of the first half of the twentieth century.

 Babe Ruth, an American baseball player who spent 22 seasons in Major League Baseball (MLB), from 1914 through 1935.
 Nicknamed "The Bambino" and "The Sultan of Swat", he began his MLB career as a stellar left-handed pitcher for the Boston Red Sox, but achieved his greatest fame as a slugging outfielder for the New York Yankees.